infernoalert/nccjsectioncompliencechecker/backend/UML/database-structure.md

 ### Project
 - Core entity for building compliance assessment
 - Contains building specifications and compliance information
-- References User (owner and creator), ClimateZone, and BuildingClass
+- References User (owner and creator) and ClimateZone
 - Stores building fabric details and special requirements
 - Tracks compliance status and assessment history

-### BuildingClass
-- Defines building classifications and their requirements
-- Contains subtype-specific requirements and provisions
-- Maps climate zone-specific requirements
-- Includes size-based provisions and compliance pathways
+- Has exactly one Electrical section

 ### ClimateZone
 - Defines climate zones and their characteristics
 - Stores temperature, humidity, and environmental data
 - Used for determining building compliance requirements

+### Electrical
+- Manages electrical systems and energy monitoring
+- Contains arrays of loads and energy monitoring systems
+- Tracks compliance status for electrical systems
+- References Project and User (creator)
+- Belongs to exactly one Project

 ## Relationships